Gyeongju: Tourism

 Gyeongju is a major tourist destination for South Koreans as well as foreign visitors.
-It boasts the 1000 years of Silla heritage with vast number of ancient ruins and archaeological sites found throughout the city, which help to attract 6 million visiting tourists including 750,000 foreigners per year.
+It boasts 1000 years of Silla heritage with vast number of ancient ruins and archaeological sites found throughout the city, which help to attract 6 million visiting tourists including 750,000 foreigners per year.
 The city government has parlayed its historic status into a basis for other tourism-related developments such as conferences, festivals, and resorts.